TABurrows/taburrows.github.io/_docs/google-cloud/networks-IPv6.md

 - You don't configure whether a VM gets Internal ULAs or External GLAs - the VM inherits from the Subnet

+Dual-stack not supported on Auto-mode VPC networks and Legacy Networks - convert them to Custom-mode